armaandhar/Nba-Games/README.md

 # Nba-Games
-]

-This Project aims to predict the outcomes of nba games using previious data
+This Project aims to predict the outcomes of nba games using previous data